BrianGHampton/Coursera_Getting_and_Cleaning_Data_Assignment/README.md

     5. Appropriately labels the data set with descriptive variable names.
     6. Creates an independent tidy data set with the average of each variable for each activity and subject.

-•	file tidydata.txt.
+•	tidydata.txt.
 The final data output from completing the above steps.